 New Public Sites

-New Public Sites (NPS) walking tours explore the history, design and use of overlooked public spaces.
-Through NPS walking tours, maps and videos, Public Artist Graham Coreil-Allen pushes pedestrian agency, interprets aspects of the everyday and investigates the negotiable nature of the built environment.
+New Public Sites walking tours explore the history, design and uses of public spaces in Baltimore and beyond.
+Public Artist and tour guide Graham Coreil-Allen creatively reinterprets architecture, history, urban design, and art while investigating the negotiable nature of public space.
+Discover how civic leaders, urban policy, and community movements continue to transform neighborhoods.
+Hear stories of how regular people are shaping public life through grassroots organizing and civic engagement.
+Playfully activate enigmatic public space.
+Secret places, coded paving, environmental engineering, and forgotten monuments all reveal hidden truths.
 New Public Sites invites you to practice “radical pedestrianism” – traveling by foot through infinite sites of freedom while testing the limits of and redefining public space.

 Book a group tour!